gamblevore/speedie/Documentation/Comparisons.md

 Its a little different, because Speedie's inbuilt file functions already test for problems, and then reports the errors.
 Also, we pass `File.ExpectExists` (an integer constant containing bit-flags) to tell Speedie to create an error if the file does not.

-Using ReadAll will not create an empty file.
-So it does the same as the Go code.
-No need to print the error to `stderr`, as Speedie already does that on exit!

-Or we can just this:
+Or we can just do this:

     main
-        || f = "file.txt".ReadFile(File.ExpectExists) // builtin function
+        || f = "file.txt".ReadFile(File.ExpectExists)
             printline f

 We can use be standard builtin `string.ReadFile` function.
-We pass `false` to disable ignoring of missing-files.
-Errors are created successfully if any happen.

 Neat huh?